dylan-isaac/minecraft-ai/docs/TESTING.md

 # Testing Guide

-This document describes how to test the PydanticAI API Template, including the MCP server, model validation, and type checking.
+This document describes how to test the Minecraft AI, including the MCP server, model validation, and type checking.

 ## Running Tests